ron17ro/CosmosDB-management-with-Python/README.md

 Azure Cosmos Db – Python API – Working with databases, collections and documents

-Pre-requisites
+#Pre-requisites

-•	Visual Studio Code
+*	Visual Studio Code
-•	Python extension for Visual Studio Code
+*	Python extension for Visual Studio Code
-•	Python 3.6 and references added in PATH https://www.python.org/downloads/
+*	Python 3.6 and references added in PATH https://www.python.org/downloads/
-•	Azure CosmosDb account
+*	Azure CosmosDb account

+#Short description

 One of the supported APIs is the SQL API, which provides a JSON document model with SQL querying and JavaScript procedural logic.
 This tutorial shows how to use the Azure Cosmos DB with the SQL API to store and access data from a Python application.
 If you don't have an Azure subscription, create a free account before you begin.
 Try Azure Cosmos DB for free without an Azure subscription.
 Or, you can use the Azure Cosmos DB Emulator with a URI of https://localhost:8081.
-The Primary Key is provided in Authenticating requests.
-You also need the Python SDK.
+The Primary Key is provided in the Authenticating requests.You also need the Python SDK.

 The application uses the Python API to perform CRUD operations on databases, collections and documents.
 A fair amount of code in this application was taken from https://github.com/Azure/azure-cosmos-python.git , however, all the methods were customized to fit the purpose of this tutorial.

-The application structure and code review
+#The application structure and code review

-The configuration file shared/config.py
+##The configuration file shared/config.py

 In order to set the connection details the following details are required in the configuration file: